The Future of Fashion Subscription Model

 How to Make Subscriptions Work

-Bloom admitted that there may be a desire on a company’s end to “fill a box with as much product as possible because you can increase a retail transaction.”
+Bloom admitted that there may be a desire on a company’s end to “fill a box with as much product as possible because you can increase a subscription retail transaction.”
 He initially was thinking about adding $8 hand sanitiser to soap refill orders, but eventually decided against it.
-He maintains that sticking to a model where shoppers are fully opting in will track in the long run.
+He maintains that sticking to a subscription model where shoppers are fully opting in will track in the long run.

 “In interviewing other founders, we found that people were putting too much in boxes and that ultimately is what hurt retention,” Bloom said.
 “If you are creating an assortment of product that hasn’t been selected or isn’t needed, that’s a recipe for a lost customer.”